DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 The top EX-MotorShield8874 must have its onboard 7.2V regulators disconnected from the VIN pin at least, and preferably also disabled to save a little power consumption and lower the RF noise.
 It also needs to have all of its IO pins used to communicate with the |EX-CS| re-routed to alternate pins and an additional motor driver entry created in `config.h`

-The documentation has the `jumpers described on GitHub <https://github.com/DCC-EX/EX-MotorShield8874#power-configuration-pcb-jumpers>`_
+The documentation has the `jumpers described on GitHub <https://github.com/DCC-EX/EX-MotorShield8874#power-configuration-pcb-jumpers>`_ |EXTERNAL-LINK|

 But to be VERY clear, you must CUT the regulator to VIN pin on the top of the PCB which is not labelled on the original version, but has been labelled on later versions: